-Chapter 6 - Implementation: Connecting actions and goals to achieve outcomes
+6 Implementation Connecting actions and goals to achieve outcomes

-Connections to Guiding Values
+Connections to guiding values

-Guiding city planning, budgeting and decision-making: At its core, the Northfield 2045 Comprehensive Plan sets policy directions for decisions made day-to-day by the city council, planning commission, other boards and commissions, and municipal staff.
-The plan itself does not have regulatory authority but is the policy foundation for other official controls, like the zoning and building codes, subdivision regulations, city budget, Capital Improvement Plan and other tools, as seen in Figure X. Successful implementation of this plan requires the City Council to include its recommendations in its capital planning and budgeting to allocate the resources needed to realize the outcomes in this plan.
+Guiding city planning, budgeting and decision-making

+At its core, the Northfield 2045 Comprehensive Plan sets policy directions for decisions made day-to-day by the City Council, Planning Commission, other boards and commissions, and municipal staff.
+The plan itself does not have regulatory authority but is the policy foundation for other official controls, like the zoning and building codes, subdivision regulations, city budget, Capital Improvement Plan and other tools, as seen in Figure 13.
+Successful implementation of this plan requires the City Council to include its recommendations in its capital planning and budgeting to allocate the resources needed to realize the outcomes in this plan.